Domestic Violence & Child Endangerment

 In California, domestic violence is defined as harm or the threat of harm inflicted on an intimate partner, such as a current or former spouse, romantic partner, or a person who shares a child with the accused individual.
 If police are called to investigate a domestic violence incident, the accused could face criminal charges of either corporal injury to a spouse/inhabitant or domestic battery.

-Corporal injury to a spouse/inhabitant means causing slight physical injury to an intimate partner, while domestic battery means inflicting force or violence on an intimate partner.
+Corporal Injury to a spouse/inhabitant means causing slight physical injury to an intimate partner, while domestic battery means inflicting force or violence on an intimate partner.
 Either charge could be considered misdemeanors, punishable by a county jail sentence of up to one year and a maximum $2,000 fine.

 In addition, the victim could also be the alleged suspect’s child.
-If an alleged domestic violence incident involved a child suffering harm or endangering his/her health or safety, the accused could also be charged with child endangerment—potentially on top of other domestic violence charges.
+If an alleged domestic violence incident involving a child suffering harm or endangering his/her health or safety, the accused could also be charged with child endangerment—potentially on top of other domestic violence charges.
 Child endangerment is generally a misdemeanor that carries a maximum six-month jail sentence, but if the child is at risk of great bodily injury, child endangerment could be charged as a felony.

 Other domestic violence offenses involving children include: